bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ## 4. Configure Nginx to Route To Greenlight

 Greenlight will be configured to deploy at the `/b` subdirectory.
-This is neccesary so it doesn't conflict with the other BigBlueButton components.
+This is necessary so it doesn't conflict with the other BigBlueButton components.
 The Nginx configuration for this subdirectory is stored in the Greenlight image.
 To add this configuration file to your BigBlueButton server, run:

 ```
 docker run --rm bigbluebutton/greenlight:v2 cat ./greenlight.nginx | sudo tee /etc/bigbluebutton/nginx/greenlight.nginx